Goodbye, Columbus (film)

-Goodbye, Columbus is a 1969 American romantic comedy-drama film starring Richard Benjamin and Ali MacGraw, directed by Larry Peerce and based on the 1959 novella of the same name by Philip Roth.
-The screenplay, by Arnold Schulman, won the Writers Guild of America Award.
+Goodbye, Columbus is a 1969 American romantic comedy-drama film directed by Larry Peerce from a screenplay by Arnold Schulman, based on the 1959 novella by Philip Roth.
+The film stars Richard Benjamin, Jack Klugman, Nan Martin, and Ali MacGraw.

 The story's title alludes to a phonograph record played by the brother of MacGraw's character, nostalgically recalling his athletic career at Ohio State in Columbus.
-The film was essentially MacGraw's film debut, as she had previously had only a "bit part" in the previous year's A Lovely Way to Die.
+The film was essentially MacGraw's film debut, as she had previously had only a bit part in the previous year's A Lovely Way to Die.
+The screenplay won the Writers Guild of America Award.